Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-The eastward flow of the equatorial counter-current is explained by the convergence of the two equatorial currents
+The eastward flow of the Equatorial Counter-Current (ECC) is primarily driven by the accumulation of water on the western sides of ocean basins.

 QUESTION 90